 Will Content Change on a Page Lead to Changed Search Engine Rankings for that Page?

 Tomorrow the footers of a great number of websites will automatically change to show a new copyright date.
-Others will wait for site owners to manually code the change.
+Others will wait for site owners to code the change manually.
 It’s a change worth making because it shows visitors that the sites are maintained and up-to-date.
-As changes go though, it’s a fairly insignificant change, and likely won’t have much influence on search engine rankings of pages.
+However, as changes go through, it’s a fairly insignificant change, and likely won’t influence search engine rankings of pages.
 Many pages on the Web change in minor ways every day, including updates to visitor counters, subtle changes in formatting, and new advertisements shown on pages.

-Many other web pages change in more significant ways on a regular basis, from blog home pages that show new posts, to news media sites that might add new storylines every 15 minutes, to social sites that constantly change as multitudes add updates.
+Many other web pages change in more significant ways regularly, from blog home pages that show new posts, to news media sites that might add new storylines every 15 minutes, to social sites that constantly change as multitudes add updates.

 How frequently a search engine crawler might visit a particular page on the Web can depend in part upon how often content change happens on a page.
 For example, a news site, updating every hour might have Googlebot or MSNbot sniffing around hourly to devour new content.